 Vacu-Flo Cooled Engine: The vacu-flo equipped engine uses an integral flywheel-centrifugal fan to pull cool air into the engine shroud and over the cooling fins and surfaces of the engine, Figure 1.
 The heated air is directed through an air tight scroll which encases the flywheel fan.
 The scroll may be positioned to discharge heated air in the downward, upward, left or right direction.
 This is possible because the back section of the scroll (Figure 3) has four identical holes shaped to fit over the end of the starter motor.
 The scroll outlet has a mesh-type screen for safety.

-CAUTION overheating can cause troubles ranging from vapor lock to scored pistons and cylinders.
+CAUTION The outlet of the vacu-flo scroll must not be restricted or overheating will result.
+Engine overheating can cause troubles ranging from vapor lock to scored pistons and cylinders.